TELL THEM HOW WORRIED YOU GET

 Melissa, aged 14, Örebro

-If your teenager comes home late and you haven’t already decided on the consequences, then you really do need to say something.
-If you say nothing and simply impose a punishment, there’s a risk that your teenager will close themselves off and that the punishment will have the opposite effect of what you intended.
-Talk to your teenager about what he or she thinks is a reasonable consequence and about what you both can do to ensure it doesn’t happen again.
+If your teenager comes home late and you haven’t already decided on the consequences, then it’s a good idea to say something.
+If you say nothing and simply impose a punishment, there’s a risk that your teenager will close themselves off.
+The punishment might have the opposite effect then you intended.
+Talk to your teenager about what they think is a reasonable consequence and what you both can do to ensure it doesn’t happen again.

 Sometimes, your patience runs out and you simply can’t handle a talk right now.
-When this happens, it’s very easy to simply impose a punishment without having really thought about it.
-And you might regret that when you’ve calmed down a bit.
-Or you might even forget about what you said in the heat of the moment and it becomes an empty threat, rather than something that enables the teenager to learn from their mistake.
-Using empty threats regularly might just lead to a less respectful relationship between you as a parent and your teenager.
+When this happens, it’s very easy to just impose a punishment without having really thought it through.
+You might regret what you’ve said when you’ve calmed down a bit.
+Or you might even forget what you said in the heat of the moment and it becomes an empty threat, rather than something that enables your teenager to learn from their mistake.
+Using empty threats regularly might just lead to a less respectful relationship between you.
 So try and stand by what you’ve said and what you’ve agreed.
 If you’ve said something in haste and now regret it, then say so.
 The most important thing is that you talk about it.